When Efficiency Replaces Humanity

 An employee is struggling, and instead of asking what support they need, the conversation turns immediately to output, reliability, and whether they are still worth the investment.

-A team is short-staffed, and the solution is to keep leaning harder on the most capable person because they can handle it, even though everyone can see the cost it is taking on them.
+A team is short-staffed, and the solution is to keep leaning harder on the most capable person because they can handle it.
+High performers are often the easiest people to overuse because their competence makes the strain easier to ignore.

 A company adopts a new tool or process to improve efficiency, and before long people are being measured only by what is easiest to track instead of what actually makes them valuable.